jakehamtexas/Loan_Repayment_Utility/README.md

 to be easily accessed.

 # Dear Readers:
 I did my best to make this as SOLID, clean, easy to read, and TDD as I could.
-It's a really short, simple application, of course, so it wasn't that challenging.
-All the same, if there is anything that you notice that could be improved upon, kindly inform me with a pull request!
+It's a really short, simple application, so it wasn't that challenging.
+All the same, if there is anything that you notice that could be improved upon, kindly inform me!
+I wanted to write an application that could be understood in under five minutes.
+I hope I succeeded!